RaaviSoni/Non-recursive-fractals/README.md

 # Non-recursive-fractals
-This project creates Koch Fractals using a Non-Recursive algorithm
+This project named 'KochCreate' creates Koch Fractals using a Non-Recursive algorithm

 Steps to execute: